 4. Save the file with the title as the file name. e.g. If your piece is called "Portage", then save it as Portage.docx.

-5. Send in to firstname.lastname@example.org with your LakeheadU mail account before midnight on December 3, 2018.
+5. Send it to email@example.com with your LakeheadU mail account.

-6. No need to include your name in the document as your email provides that information and the editing is done anonymously.
+6. No need to include your name in the document as your email provides that information.
+Editing is done anonymously.

 7. Stay posted either through firstname.lastname@example.org or follow us: